Types of Pond

-- Koi Pond – Large amounts of fish or Koi
+- High Fish Stocks or Turtle Pond – Large amounts of fish or turtles

 - Goldfish Pond – Small amounts of fish

-This is a pond with high stock-rates of fish, or with very large fish, and no, or very few, plants.
+This is a pond with high stock rates of fish, turtles, or with very large fish, and no, or very few, plants.
 This type of pond will accumulate debris and toxins relatively quickly and therefore will need filtering at a higher rate.
-The entire volume of water in a Koi pond should be passed through the filter once an hour to keep the water clear and healthy.
+The entire volume of water in a Turtle pond should be passed through the filter once an hour to keep the water clear and healthy.

-A Goldfish pond is a type of pond which has an average amount of smaller to medium sized fish, and some areas of planting.
-This type of pond will not produce waste as quickly as a Koi pond and will only need to pass through a filter once every 1 ½ hours to keep it clean.
+A Goldfish pond is a type of pond that has an average amount of smaller to medium-sized fish and some areas of planting.
+This type of pond will not produce waste as quickly as a heavy fish populated pond or turtle pond and will only need to pass through a filter once every 1 ½ hours to keep it clean.